-Step 1: The complainant shall submit a signed complaint to the District Administrator or any other alternative administrator with nondiscrimination compliance responsibilities Compliance Officer who shall serve as or designate the complaint manager.
-A complainant should identify the individual(s) involved in the alleged discrimination or harassment and the date of the alleged incident(s), provide a description of the incident(s), and identify any potential witnesses.
-If the complainant is unwilling or unable to provide a written complaint containing this information, the District Compliance officer shall attempt to interview the complainant and prepare a written summary.
-The complainant will then be asked to review the summary for accuracy and sign it.
-Except as provided in the following paragraph, the District Administrator shall have responsibility to decide the merits of the case at Step 1, determine what actions will be taken (if any), and report in writing the resolution of the complaint to the appropriate parties complainant(s).
+Step 1: The complainant shall submit a signed complaint to the District Administrator or any other alternative administrator with nondiscrimination compliance responsibilities who shall serve as or designate the complaint manager.
+Except as provided in the following paragraph, the District Administrator shall have responsibility to decide the merits of the case at Step 1, determine what actions will be taken (if any), and report in writing the resolution of the complaint to the appropriate parties.